umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/src/packages/core/validation/README.md

 ## Validation Path Translator

-Validation Path Translator translate Message Paths into a format that works while manipulating the model.
+Validation Path Translator translate Message Paths into a format that is independent of the actual current data.
+But compatible with mutations of that data model.
-This enables the user to retrieve validation messages from the server regarding entries of a list, and then the user can insert more items and still have the validation appearing in the right spots.
+This enables the user to retrieve validation messages from the server, and then the user can insert more items and still have the validation appearing in the right spots.
-This would not be possible with index based paths, which is why we translate them into JSON Path Queries.
+This would not be possible with index based paths, which is why we translate those into JSON Path Queries.

 Such conversation could be from this path:
 ```